derrickpriebe/MLS-Players/Image Microservice/README.md

 #### Overall Function
--Every 5 seconds, the microservice checks the file `image.jpeg` in the current folder on the local computer.
+- Every 5 seconds, the microservice checks the file `image.jpeg` in the current folder on the local computer.
 If the file is updated, then it is uploaded to an FTP server.
--The images are added to the FTP server with increasing number values attached to them such as `image1.jpeg`, `image2.jpeg`, etc.
+- The images are added to the FTP server with increasing number values attached to them such as `image1.jpeg`, `image2.jpeg`, etc.
--ZeroMQ message server is used to receive an ID value and return the ID value, FTP file location, host and filename.
+- ZeroMQ message server is used to receive an ID value and return the ID value, FTP file location, host and filename.
--The various information can easily be parsed and utilized for different purposes within the client program.
+- The various information can easily be parsed and utilized for different purposes within the client program.

 #### Notes
--Upload information is available upon provision of new file as requested.
+- Upload information is available upon provision of new file as requested.
 The microservice does not maintain a database of ID’s, locations, etc outside of the initial upload request as this was out of scope from the original request.
--Modifications to original file uploaded to FTP server are also not in scope for this microservice although new submissions can be uploaded with new image location tagged back to update the original object.
+- Modifications to original file uploaded to FTP server are also not in scope for this microservice although new submissions can be uploaded with new image location tagged back to update the original object.
--Assumption is the client manages any relevant ID’s related to program objects.
+- Assumption is the client manages any relevant ID’s related to program objects.
--Download process is out of scope of the microservice although all the information needed for download is provided to the client.
+- Download process is out of scope of the microservice although all the information needed for download is provided to the client.
 An example download.py file is included to illustrate one instance of a download process.

 #### UML Diagram
 ![](UML_diagram.png)